blankyblank/efinder/README.md

 Change it to show use flags with alt-u.

+If the package is installed, you can use alt-f to show a tree view of all the files installed by that package.

 It shows use flags by default in emerge mode, and dependencies by default in deselect mode.